 Unlike other quantitative investment managers, Los Angeles Capital does not weight factors based on their historical explanatory power, nor does the firm assume that factors will “mean revert” to their historical averages.
 Rather than following “laws of nature,” the price of risk reflects investor attitudes, opinions or preferences in the current market environment based primarily upon today’s unique set of conditions.
 Los Angeles Capital resists the temptation of optimizing factor weights to historical time periods (the most common weakness of most quantitative products) but, instead, embraces a dynamic forward-looking view.

 Software and systems development are essential components in building a successful quantitative investment process.
 At Los Angeles Capital, there is substantial migration between classical research and information technology, both in terms of projects and personnel.
 The Research Department and the IT team are collectively involved in the development of software projects while maintaining a high level of quality control.

-Managing returns or risk in the rear view mirror frequently leads to undesirable results.
-Understanding and recognizing that no active management process works in every possible environment will lead to better and more stable investment outcomes.
-As such, the portfolio construction and risk management process seeks to understand both changing return opportunities and levels of risks within the market when trading risk against return in the target portfolio.
+The portfolio construction and risk management process seeks to understand both changing return opportunities and levels of risks within the market when trading risk against return in the target portfolio.
 In addition, the risk management process aims to make efficient use of the available risk budget by spending risk on value add factors, while simultaneously avoiding risks that are not priced, during the construction of investment portfolios.